Cheetwood outcomes at the end of Key Stage Two

 Internal Data 2019-2020

-Y6: Accelerated progress in reading, writing and maths.
-Although at the end of spring 1 the cohort was tracking to be just below floor at the end of KS2, typically momentum continues to grow in the second half of the academic year.
+Year 6: Accelerated progress in reading, writing and maths.
+Although at the end of Spring 1 the cohort was tracking to be just below floor at the end of Key Stage 2, typically momentum continues to grow in the second half of the academic year.
 Based on trends from previous years it would have been expected that outcomes would have been above floor and in line with Manchester averages.

 Transience throughout the school continued to impact on the percentage of pupils meeting age related expectations.
 However, tracking data for the ‘Ever Cheetwood’ group of pupils (those that have been at Cheetwood continuously since Reception) indicates that in the majority of subjects and cohorts the percentage of pupils meeting age related expectations is above national average.
 This demonstrates the impact of high quality teaching over time.